developer239/compgen/packages/core/core/README.md

 run()
 ```

-Easy, isn't it? 🚀 Now you don't have to configure prettier yourselves ever again...
+Easy, isn't it? 🚀 Now you don't have to configure prettier yourselves ever again.